GenerateNU/3stones/docs/Contributing.md

 1. Run `cd frontend` to change to the frontend directory.

-2. Run `npx install yarn` to install the Yarn package manager.
+2. Run `npm install --global yarn` to install the Yarn package manager.

 3. Run `npx expo install` to install all packages used in the project.